mizzunet/awesome-calibre-kindle/README.md

 * [tlrl](https://github.com/sodiumjoe/tlrl) - Too long; read later.
 Send web pages to your kindle from the command line.
 * [wallabag-kindle-consumer](https://github.com/janLo/wallabag-kindle-consumer) - Send all articles with a certain tag to your kindle.
 * [webkin](https://github.com/mr-karan/webkin) - CLI tool to send webpages to kindle.

+## Things you can do on Kindle
+* Enable dark mode - Tap on Dark Mode button in the toolbar
+* Reset Reading Time - `;ResetReadingTime` in search bar
+* [Send to Kindle via Email](https://www.amazon.com/sendtokindle/email) - Attach and send your documents to Kindle by Email
+* Set passcode - `Settings > Device Passcode`
+* Take Screenshots -
+* Use cover art on lockscreen - `Settings > Device Options and Show Cover`

 ## Free eBooks
 * [Bloom Library](https://bloomlibrary.org/)